 An isekai story features an ordinary lead, usually male, who is transported from the modern world to a fantasy world (influenced by RPGs) where he often becomes a heroic figure, although there are many variations.

-Unfortunately, the genre is flooded with flat, stale main characters who have no individuality and are vastly overpowered.
+Unfortunately, flat, stale main characters who have no individuality and are vastly overpowered flood the genre.
 The interpretation of “ordinary” seems to be “generically pleasant and competent while romantically oblivious (but attractive) and lacking all passions beyond friendship.”

 Light Unto Another World does something different.